ourlifeloop/marketing/src/cms/training-faqs/where-do-i-find-the-display-code-for-my-community-display.md

   - Click on the display you would like to show on your TV.

-  - Select Display Code on the top right hand side
+  - Select Display Code on the top right-hand side.

-  - This will show you the display code and community name that will need to by put into your Amazon Firestick, LifeLoop Display App in order for your Display to show.
+  - This will provide you with the community name and display code that will need to be inputted into the LifeLoop display app, accessed through your FireStick on your TV.

+  - Once inputted, select submit and your Display will show on your TV.
 isMobile: false
 topics:
   - displays